roop/bisectapp.com/index.md

   Markdown.
 The in-built browser is tightly integrated with the editor, so you can add links to the Markdown text right from the browser.</p>

-  <p>You can quickly move to full-screen mode when you need to focus,
+  <p>You can quickly get to the traditional full-screen mode,
   and even then, switching between the browser, the editor and the live preview is just a swipe away.
 Bisect's split-screen multitasking capabilities are independent of the Split View feature coming to the